wdawson/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

 ## Add the OpenID Connect Application in Okta

-In order to use Okta as your OpenID Connect provider for authentication, you’ll need to set up an application in the [Okta developer console](https://developer.okta.com).
+In order to use Okta as your OpenID Connect provider for authentication, you'll need to set up an application in the [Okta developer console](https://developer.okta.com).

 If you don't have an Okta developer account, [go create one](https://developer.okta.com/signup/)!
 Once you're logged in, click on **Applications** in the top navbar, then click **Add Application**.
 Select SPA as the platform and click Next.
 Change the redirect URI to `http://localhost:3000`, and click Done.
 The application will be created with the following settings: